 Stahl, G. K., Miller, E. L., & Tung, R. L. (2002).
 Toward the boundaryless career: A closer look at the expatriate career concept and the perceived implications of an international assignment.
 Journal of World Business, 37(3), 216-227. http://doi.org/10.1016/S1090-9516(02)00080-9

 Tung, R. L. (2002).
 Building effective networks.
 Journal of Management Inquiry, 11(2), 94-101+206. http://doi.org/10.1177/10592602011002003

 books chapters and monographs

 Tung, R. L. (2019).
 Performance management for expatriates.
 Performance Management Systems An Experiential Approach (pp. 224).
-London, United Kingdom: Sage Publications Ltd (UK).
+Sage Publications Ltd (UK).

 Tung, R. L., & Baumann, C. M. (2010).
 Comparing the attitudes toward money, material possessions and savings of overseas Chinese vis-a-vis Chinese in China: Convergence, divergence or cross-vergence, vis-a-vis 'one size fits all' human resource management policies and practices.
-In Warner, M. (Eds.), “Making Sense” of Human Resource Management in China (pp. 214-233).
-Abingdon, Oxfordshire, United Kingdom: Routledge.
+In Warner, M. (Ed.), “Making Sense” of Human Resource Management in China (pp. 214-233).
+Routledge.

 Tung, R. L., & Varma, A. (2008).
 Expatriate selection and evaluation.
 In Smith, P. B., Peterson, M. F., & Thomas, D. C. (Eds.), The Handbook of Cross-Cultural Management Research (pp. 367-378).
 Sage Publications, Inc (US). http://doi.org/10.4135/9781412982764.n22